ibexa/documentation-developer/docs/guide/http_cache.md

 !!! caution "Careful when trusting dynamic IP using TRUST_REMOTE value or similar"

     On Platform.sh, Varnish does not have a static IP, like with [AWS LB.](https://symfony.com/doc/3.4/deployment/proxies.html#but-what-if-the-ip-of-my-reverse-proxy-changes-constantly)
-    For this `SYMFONY_TRUSTED_PROXIES` env variable supports being set to value "TRUST_REMOTE", which effectively means:
+    For this `SYMFONY_TRUSTED_PROXIES` env variable supports being set to value "TRUST_REMOTE":

     ```php
     Request::setTrustedProxies([$request->server->get('REMOTE_ADDR')], Request::HEADER_X_FORWARDED_ALL);
     ```

     When trusting remote IP like this, make sure your application is only accessible through Varnish.
-    Varnish, as it could mean you end up trusting i.e. IP of client browser instead which would be a serious security issue!
+    If it is accessible in other ways you may end up trusting e.g. IP of client browser instead which would be a serious security issue.

     Make sure that **all** traffic always comes from the trusted proxy/load-balancer, and there is no other way to configure it.